Raunak-Sarmacharya/LocalCooksCommunity/docs/project-overview.md

 # 🏠 Project Overview

-**Local Cooks Community** is a comprehensive platform for local cooks in Newfoundland and Labrador to apply for certification, complete food safety training, and participate in a trusted culinary community.
-The platform combines application management with an integrated training and certification system.
+**Local Cooks Community** is a comprehensive platform for local cooks in Newfoundland and Labrador to apply for verification, complete food safety training preparation, and participate in a trusted culinary community.
+The platform combines application management with an integrated training preparation system for skillpass.nl certification.

 ## 🎯 Core Features